DrSPE/Gamry-eQCM/README.md

-# Garmin-eQCM
+# Gamry-eQCM
-Scripts to import and resort Data from the Garmin file format into a better analysible foramt
+Scripts to import and resort Data from the Gamry file format .DTA into a better analysible format

-A collection of scripts to convert the output from the Garmin eQCM setup (Garmin QCM + Potentiostat) into a file that can be plotted easily without having to use Garmins plotting software first.
+A collection of scripts to convert the output from the Gamry eQCM setup (Garmin QCM + Potentiostat, see https://www.gamry.com/qcm/quartz-crystal-microbalance/eqcm-quartz-crystal-microbalance-2/) into a file that can be plotted easily without having to use Garmins plotting software first.

 Contains a script to sort files into their own folder.